brettmarl/wct-status/README.md

-# DATE 2023-08-25T00:00:00-07:00
+# DATE 2023-09-01T00:00:00-07:00

-# SMOKE & RAIN IN THE FORECAST - August 25
-The West Coast Trail may see a brief heat wave (24-26 deg) and smokey conditions Sat Aug 26 - Sun Aug 27.
+# SEPTEMBER RAINS - Aeptember 01

-Rain is in the forecast for Mon Aug 28 and Thu Aug 31.
-Use caution on wet boardwalks and beaches, be prepared for significant and sudden changes in river levels, and DO NOT camp in the caves on the north side of Walbran Creek or at Cullite Cove campsite as you can be trapped by rising river levels.
+After 4 months of virtually no rain, September has several days of rain in the long range forecast.
+Use caution on wet boardwalks, boulders, and beaches.
+During rain be prepared for significant and sudden changes in river levels.
+Rising river levels can leave you trapped or cut off from the main trail so DO NOT camp in the caves on the north side of Walbran Creek or at the Cullite Cove campsite.

 # BEAR IN AREA WARNINGS - August 20
 Warnings are in place due to frequent bear encounters between Pachena Bay and Nitinaht Narrows.
-A large number of sightings have happened between Pachena Bay and Michigan Creek, at Tsusiat Falls, and around Tsuquadra (KM30).
+A large number of sightings have happened between Pachena Bay and Darling River, at Tsusiat Falls, and around Tsuquadra (KM30).
 When hiking in these areas try to make lots of noise and travel in groups.

 # RIVER LEVELS / WATER SOURCES UPDATE - August 20
 All creeks and rivers are running very low due to unusually dry conditions, but water is still available at major creeks and campsites.
 The Black River (KM8), Cheewhat River(KM36), and Adrenaline Creek (KM55) should be avoided due to their bad taste.
 A limited amount of filtered water may be available at the Pachena Point Lightstation.